National Cycle Route 78: Oban to Fort William

 Across the Appin peninsula the main route continues to follow the old railway line, but an alternative route follows the coast of the peninsula on minor roads past the Lismore ferry at Port Appin.
-After the routes rejoin, they follow the railway bed past Castle Stalker.
-At the foot of Glen Sallachan, the route rejoins the A828 as far as Duror.
+After the routes re-join, they follow the railway bed past Castle Stalker.
+At the foot of Glen Sallachan, the route re-joins the A828 as far as Duror.
 It follows minor roads and a dedicated path through Duror to Kentallen, from where it follows the old railway bed as far as the Ballachulish Bridge.
 From here it is possible to reach Ballachulish and Glencoe Village.

 The NCN78 itself crosses the bridge and follows alongside the A82 through Onich to Corran, where it cross the Corran Ferry to Ardgour.
 Here it follows the A861 northwards along the west shore of Loch Linnhe as far as Camusnagaul, from where a passenger / cyclist ferry connects to Fort William.

 Fort William to Inverness

 Between Fort William and Inverness NCR 78 generally follows the Great Glen.

 In Fort William the route runs along the seafront by the A82 until the start of the Great Glen Way, which it follows across the River Nevis as it enters the mouth of the River Lochy.
 It follows Wades Road and Locheil Road through Inverlochy, and then runs alongside the Mallaig railway line and crosses a pedestrian bridge over the River Lochy beside the railway.
 Turning left onto Kilmallie Road, it passes Lochyside and then turns to run along the head of Loch Linnhe to the sea lock of the Caledonian Canal.
 From there it follows the canal towpath to Banavie, continues along the south-east side of the canal past Neptune's Staircase and onwards to Gairlochy.

 At Gairlochy it crosses the canal and follows the B8005 along the north west shore of Loch Lochy through Bunarkaig to Clunes, where it leaves the B8005 onto a minor road, and then a track which follows close to the shore of Loch Lochy for 12 km.
 It skirts the head of the loch and crosses the canal, following the towpath for 2.5 km to North Laggan, where it cross the A82 and follows an old railway bed on the south east shore of Loch Oich for 7 km.
 It then crosses the A82 again, and follows the canal towpath for 8 km to Fort Augustus.

 The route leaves Fort Augustus on Glendoe Road, and then climbs to over 300m, following one of General Wade's military roads (the B862) past Whitebridge, and thence by the B852 down to Foyers on the south east shore of Loch Ness.
 From there it follows the B852 for 19 km to the north end of Loch Ness, where it follows a minor road, the B852 again, and another minor road to enter the outskirts of Inverness at Lochardil Woods.
 From there it follows Holm Road, Dores Road, Island Bank Road and Haugh Road along the River Ness into Inverness town centre.